 Baldurs Gate 3 Camp – Wrapping Up

 That wraps up our Baldurs Gate 3 Camp Guide.
+The camp is primarily for long rests, but you will get a surprising amount of storyline content out of it.
 Any questions?
 Hit us up in the comment section below.